jjmschofield/gocrawl/README.md

 ## Contributing
 ### Tests
-We use the [ginkgo](https://github.com/onsi/ginkgo) test framework to achieve BDD tests of a similar vein to Jest / Jasmine / Mocha / Xunit.
+We use the [ginkgo](https://github.com/onsi/ginkgo) test framework to achieve BDD tests of a similar vein to Jest / Jasmine / Mocha.

 You can run the unit tests with coverage with:
 ```